 I see Teaching as an act of service to my students, and feel that I am most effective when I find discipline-sympathetic ways to get my students asking questions.

-It’s hard to identify chances to support life-changing learning in a subject dominated by the sheer quantity of content and a HE system which emphasises teaching at scale.
+It’s hard to identify chances to support deep, life-changing learning in a subject dominated by the sheer quantity of content.
 I draw heavily on Scholarship in my attempts to get there, and have found literature-informed reflection useful for stitching theory to situated practice.